-Carry your passport to show an identity proof for booking the tickets.
-The bus tickets are fully refundable (I got mine refunded just 5 hours ago my journey).
+Carry your passport to show identity proof for booking the tickets.
+The bus tickets are fully refundable (I got mine refunded just 5 hours ago on my journey).

-There are many more bus companies offering tickets almost at the same prices, but Kamil Koc is one of the best and the safest bus company and my personally tested and tried one.
+There are many more bus companies offering tickets almost at the same prices, but Kamil Koc is one of the best and the safest bus company and I personally tested and tried one.

 So I prefer that over any other bus company (they even have small led screens attached to every seat where I killed time playing candy crush and watching the “Harry Potter” series in Turkish).

-Quirky brooches being sold for 5 TL at Eskisehir.
+Quirky brooches are being sold for 5 TL at Eskisehir.
 Picture credits: Nimisha Modi

 Frequently Asked Questions by Travelers on Shopping Souvenirs in Turkey

-When travellers visit this unique region, they have a lot of questions that are pertinent for shopping souvenirs in Turkey.
+When travellers visit this unique region, they have a lot of questions that are pertinent to shopping for souvenirs in Turkey.
 I’d like to answer them for you.